mateusbrg/linuxtips-github-actions-course/README.md

 ## About

-This repository contains my personal learning materials, exercises, and projects focused on CI/CD automation using GitHub Actions—from basic workflows to advanced setups.
+This repository contains my personal learning materials, exercises, and projects focused on CI/CD automation using GitHub Actions from basic workflows to advanced setups.

 - Design and implement complete CI/CD pipelines with GitHub Actions
 - Automate builds, tests, and deployments across multiple environments